WooCommerce Setup

 Before you start, your WordPress site needs:

-Step 2: Install the JWT Authentication Plugin
+Step 1: Install the PhantomWP Connect Plugin

 Install and Activate